What is Pupil Premium?

 Although our Pupil Premium grant is calculated in terms of specific pupils, we do not have to spend the money directly on them.
 We can use the money as we see fit.
 However, we have to demonstrate how we are using Pupil Premium to close the progress gap between less and more advantaged pupils.

-Our Pupil Premium Statements Every year, we write a statement, detailing the amount of Pupil Premium grant we get and the way we spend it.
+Our Pupil Premium Strategy: Every year, we update our Pupil Premium Strategy detailing the amount of Pupil Premium grant we get and the way we spend it.
 We also explain how we evaluate impact.